acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 layout: post
 title:  "Debunking the Chessboard: Confronting GPTs Against Chess Engines to Estimate Elo Ratings and Assess Legal Move Abilities"
 date:   2023-09-30 011:54:29 +0200
-tags: [ChatGPT, LLM, generative AI, variability, programming]
+tags: [ChatGPT, LLM, generative AI, variability, programming, chess]
 ---

 Can [GPTs](https://en.wikipedia.org/wiki/Generative_pre-trained_transformer) like ChatGPT-4 play legal moves and finish chess games?
 What is the actual Elo rating of GPTs?
 There have been some hypes, (subjective) assessment, and buzz lately from "GPT is capable of beating 99% of players?" to "GPT plays lots of illegal moves" to "here is a magic prompt with Magnus Carlsen in the headers".
 There are more or less solid anecdotes here and there, with counter-examples showing impressive failures or magnified stories on how GPTs can play chess well.
 I've resisted for a long time, but I've decided to do it seriously!
 I have synthesized hundreds of games with different variants of GPT, different prompt strategies, against different chess engines (with various skills).
 This post is here to document the variability space of experiments I have explored so far... and the underlying insights and results.